top of page

 Families can schedule tutelage sessions by the following steps:

-1. Texting or Calling to inquire of services.
+1. Text or Call to inquire of available services.

-2. Complete the Contact Us form and pay registration fee by Zelle using student's name.
+2. Complete the Register form and pay the registration fee via Zelle using student's name.

-3. Review your student's schedule options under the appropriate Services or School Year Schedule Options page.
+3. Review your student's schedule options under the appropriate Services page.

-4. We will reachout to you within 3 business days to discuss your scheduling options.
+4. We will reply within 3 business days to discuss your scheduling options.

 5. Confirmation of registered day, time, and prepayment total will be sent to you via email or text.